Sherita N Brace is an international development professional and blogger. She serves as a Consultant to non-profits.

 In recent times, strategic planning has been increasingly touted as dead and irrelevant by some bloggers and practitioners.
 I differ with that view.
 How can one get to his/her destination without planning ?
 With that said, when should the leadership of a non-profit organization embark on a strategic planning mission?

-1. Assessment of the Situation
+1. Assessing the Situation

-2.Organize a Retreat
+2. Organizing a Retreat

 A second step in the strategic planning process entails conducting a retreat.
 Staff members, board members, a facilitator and other stakeholders that are involved with the work of the organization either directly or indirectly ought to be included.
 During the retreat, exercises centered on the attainment of a common ground regarding the organization's mission, vision and core values should take center stage.
-Next, it is highly important to carry out a SWOT analysis followed by a discussion on the priorities of the organization.
+Next, it is highly important to carry out a SWOT analysis followed by a discussion about the priorities of the organization.

-3. Write out the Plan
+3. Writing Out the Plan

-4. Monitoring Plan
+4. Monitoring the Plan

 - Kaye, J., & Michael, A. (2005).
 Strategic Planning for Nonprofit Organizations.